asgerhallas/HybridDb/README.md

 - Fixed pre-migration backup, such that it only backups when there's an acutal migration
 - Bumped logging of some informations down to debug levels

+#### 0.10.26

+- Fixed missing disposal of connections that did not open correctly.

 Acknowledgements
 ================